MaLoSch/Project-Ascent/README.md

     - [X] Description accordion should be open by default
     - [X] Add state to accordion component to control open/closed state
 - [ ] Organize tasks by priority
+- [ ] How to accordion should have description in steps
 - [ ] Home page
     - [x] Image to stretch over the available space
     - [ ] Image to change (random or after a certain time)